Shift Leader and Shift Manager Training in Quick-Service and Fast Casual Restaurants

 • Shift scheduling: Your shift managers may also be tasked with building and communicating shift schedules to their employees.
 They should know how to put the schedule together, what requirements there are in terms of employee work hours, how to handle scheduling conflicts and employee time off, and what they should notify the HR department about.

 • Opening and closing: Your shift managers will likely help in the responsibility of opening and closing the restaurant.
-This may include everything from ensuring the cleanliness of the restaurant, final inventory counts at the end of the shift, final cash counts in the till and management of accounting, ensuring equipment is properly maintained and prepared for the upcoming shift, and more.
+This may include everything from ensuring the cleanliness of the restaurant, final inventory counts at the end of the shift, final cash drawer counts in the till and management of accounting, dropping off cash deposits at a bank box, ensuring equipment is properly maintained and prepared for the upcoming shift, and more.
 Usually, this is done with the help of other team members, but the shift manager holds the keys to the job, so to speak.

 • Inventory management: Shift managers should be trained to manage food and supply inventory, including ordering and restocking supplies as needed.
 They should also be trained to track inventory and ensure that the restaurant is well-stocked.